Jill E. Kelly

 214-768-2971 |

 Dr. Kelly is a historian of South Africa.
-She writes about gender and violence under colonialism and apartheid.
-Dr. Kelly is the faculty mentor of a team of undergraduate and graduate researchers who conduct oral history interviews with underrepresented alumni for the Voices of SMU Oral History Project to document the experiences of Black, Latinx, and Asian students at SMU.
+She writes about violence, women, and traditional authority during colonialism and apartheid.
+Dr. Kelly mentors undergraduate and graduate researchers in oral history, including the Voices of SMU Oral History Project.
+Her new work in medical humanities considers an isiZulu-speaking medical doctor interested in culturally relevant mental health under apartheid.
+She is also a PI on the Global Oral History of PEPFAR project with the SMU Center for Presidential History.
 She is a recipient of the M Award, SMU’s highest honor bestowed upon students, faculty and staff who give unselfishly of their talents to better the University.

 Educational Background